1.1 Purpose of the policy

 Third parties seeking information about a dispute

-From time to time, FOS is contacted by persons who claim to represent a complainant and who seek information about the progress of a dispute.
+From time to time, FOS is contacted by persons who claim to represent an Applicant and who seek information about the progress of a dispute.
 These people include members of parliament, legal and financial advisers, friends and family members.
 FOS makes no assessment about the intentions of any such person in seeking information.

-However, the Ombudsman and FOS staff will not discuss any aspect of a dispute with any person other than the complainant unless the complainant has authorised FOS to do so.
+However, FOS will not discuss any aspect of a dispute with any person other than the complainant unless the Applicant has authorised FOS to do so.

-Where a complainant or member notifies FOS of undisputed changes to personal details held by the FOS about an individual, or errors in FOS’s records, FOS will make the necessary changes as soon as practicable.
+Where an Applicant or member notifies FOS of undisputed changes to personal details held by the FOS about an individual, or errors in FOS’s records, FOS will make the necessary changes as soon as practicable.

-4.2 FOS will take reasonable steps to destroy or permanently de‑identify personal information if it is no longer needed for any purpose for which the information may be used or disclosed under NPP 2.
+b) FOS no longer needs the information for any purpose for which the information may be used or disclosed; and

 FOS premises and information systems are controlled by electronic security.